Medes: Archaeology

 The discoveries of Median sites in Iran happened only after the 1960s.
-Prior to the 1960s, the search for Median archeological sources has mostly focused in an area known as the "Median triangle", defined roughly as the region bounded by Hamadān and Malāyer (in Hamadan Province) and Kangāvar (in Kermanshah Province).
+Prior to the 1960s, the search for Median archeological sources has mostly focused in an area known as the "Median triangle", defined roughly as the region bounded by Hamadan and Malayer (in Hamadan province) and Kangavar (in Kermanshah province).
 Three major sites from central western Iran in the Iron Age III period (i.e. 850–500 BC) are: